 Education: In 2003, I graduated with a B.A. in Visual and Public Art from CSU Monterey Bay, Magna Cum Laude.
 It took ten years to get my degree while juggling motherhood, work, and a busy home life.
 I understand slow and steady determination.

 Life Coach: What all my favorite past and current jobs have in common is to help people get what they seek.
 This realization led me to attend Martha Beck life coach training in 2010.
-I found it was a great way to integrate my ability as good listener and secret keeper with creativity.
-Although I don’t officially coach right now, the training that I received heavily influences my workshops and art by understanding the paths we travel in our quest for a meaningful life.
+I found it was a great way to integrate my ability as a good listener and secret keeper with creativity.
+Although I don’t officially coach right now, the training that I received heavily influences my workshops and art by understanding the paths that we travel in our quest for a meaningful life.